20 Things to Know About the Columbia Icefield Skywalk

 The Columbia Icefield Skywalk, also known as the Jasper Skywalk or Glacier Skywalk, is a popular tourist attraction in Jasper National Park.
 The Jasper Skywalk is a glass-bottomed bridge that extends out from a cliff edge at a height of nearly 300 meters from the valley floor down below.

 Visitors will be thrilled as they look down to unencumbered views below the Jasper glass bridge and out to dizzying peaks topped by glaciers.
 The Columbia Icefield Skywalk is heavily advertised, and it will undoubtedly pique the interest of many.
-A ticket on the Jasper Skywalk can be purchased separately or included in a combo ticket with the Athabasca Glacier Experience, Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.
+A ticket on the Jasper Skywalk can be purchased separately or included in a combo ticket with the Columbia Icefield Glacier Adventure Tour, with the Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.

 You can not park at the Columbia Icefield Skywalk, but you can catch a shuttle bus at the Columbia Icefield Glacier Discovery Center with a confirmed booking.
-In this post, we share what to expect from a Glacier Skywalk experience and whether it’s worth a visit.
+After many visits to the Columbia Icefield, we’ll share what to expect from a Glacier Skywalk experience.

 Columbia Icefield Skywalk General Information

-The Columbia Icefield Skywalk is a glass-bottomed bridge just north of the Athabasca Icefield, a popular stop on the Icefield Parkway.
-Athabasca Glacier is the most accessible glacier in the Canadian Rockies, and it is well worth a stop.
+The Columbia Icefield Skywalk is a glass-bottomed bridge just north of the Athabasca Glacier, a popular stop on the Icefield Parkway.
+The Athabasca Glacier is the most accessible glacier in the Canadian Rockies, and it is well worth a stop.

-While the Jasper Skywalk ticket can be purchased individually, The Jasper Skywalk is also included in Pursuit’s Columbia Icefield Discovery Tour, including the Ice Explorer Tour.
+While the Jasper Skywalk ticket can be purchased individually, The Jasper Skywalk is also included in Pursuit’s Columbia Icefield Glacier Adventure Tour, which includes the Ice Explorer Tour.
 That experience allows visitors to ride in massive monster trucks on the Athabasca Glacier, where they can stand in a large lot on the glacier.
 This all unfolds beneath one of the most famous mountains in the Canadian Rockies, Mount Athabasca.

 Tickets for the experiences operate on time slots, so purchasing your tickets in advance is best to avoid a long wait or the tickets being sold out entirely.
 Depending on your ticketed time and type, you’ll board a bus at the Glacier Discovery Center that will drive you to the Jasper Skywalk.
 It’s 6 km away from the Glacier Discovery Center and does not offer views of the Athabasca Glacier, but instead the Sunwapta Valley.